 An FBI affidavit also says that Dykstra lied about the missing property.
 He claimed his housekeeper’s son stole the objects, however the stores’ owners and housekeeper say otherwise.
 He also never reported the alleged theft – most people that lose a million dollars worth of valuables would immediately report such a loss.

-Dykstra’s trial date for the federal fraud case is scheduled in June of this year.
-Bankruptcy fraud may be the least of his problem, however.
-Earlier today he was sentenced to 3 years in a California state prison for grand theft auto.
+Bankruptcy fraud may have been the least of his problem, however.
+In a separate case he was sentenced to 3 years in a California state prison for grand theft auto.

 There are no suggestions that Dykstra ever hurt any financial services clients.
 That someone could so easily get into that business in the first place is the scary part.
 Although the Financial Industry Regulatory Authority (FINRA) does not show him holding any securities licenses, there are many ways that people in that industry sell investments – some legal and some not.